Plugin and Extension Packaging: Distributing Agent Capabilities¶

 - Inspect MCP server code and hooks before running them

-- Apply least-privilege — tool restrictions in frontmatter limit blast radius
+- Apply least privilege — tool restrictions in frontmatter limit blast radius

 Recent disclosures sharpen the threat model: PromptArmor demonstrated marketplace-plugin injection attacks that hijack Claude Code sessions, and SentinelOne documented marketplace skills that redirect dependency installs to attacker-controlled sources.
 Treat community plugins as third-party tooling — pin versions and prefer private or organization-managed marketplaces for anything with access to secrets.

-Versioning and Lifecycle¶
+Versioning and lifecycle¶

 Plugin packaging adds overhead that may not be justified in every context:

-.claude/files are the only viable path. - Small, stable teams: For one or two people on a single project, plugin overhead (manifest, versioning, marketplace registration) outweighs the benefit over a committed
+.claude/files are the only viable path. - Small, stable teams: for one or two people on a single project, plugin overhead (manifest, versioning, marketplace registration) outweighs the benefit over a committed

 Example¶